makerdiary/nrf52832-mdk/docs/daplink/index.md

 * MSC - drag-n-drop programming flash memory
 * CDC - virtual com port for log, trace and terminal emulation
 * HID - CMSIS-DAP compliant debug channel
+* WEBUSB HID - CMSIS-DAP compliant debug channel

+More features are planned and will show up gradually over time.
+The project is constantly under heavy development by Arm, its partners, numerous hardware vendors and the open-source community around the world.
+DAPLink has superseded the mbed CMSIS-DAP interface firmware project.
+You are free to use and contribute.
+Enjoy!

 ## Block diagram